Snowflake Data Access Control Made Easy and Scalable

 Atlan handles all change/update requests to Snowflake metadata in a centralized location.
 This helps streamline and track request approvals across multiple teams and data sources.

-Atlan: A Snowflake validated data governance solution
+Atlan: A Snowflake Ready Technology Partner for data governance

 If you are evaluating and looking to deploy best-in-class data access governance for Snowflake — without having to compromise on data democratization?
 Try Atlan!